Ron Parker: Early life

 Parker's father, Ronzo, was a truck driver and his mother Rose worked at a Montessori public school.
 Parker has a twin named Don and he has an older sister Ronique.
 Parker was raised near Beaufort, South Carolina.
 Attended Beaufort High School, Lady's Island Middle and St Helena Elementary.

 College career

-Parker attented Newberry College and played for the Wolves in the South Atlantic Conference in NCAA Division II.
+Parker attended Newberry College and played for the Wolves in the South Atlantic Conference in NCAA Division II.
 In 2009, he was selected to the first team All-American by Don Hansen's Football Gazette and to the second team All-American by D2Football.com and Daktronics.
 Parker also was selected to the first team all-Super Region selection by Daktronics and also was named to the all-South Atlantic Conference first team.
 Parker was selected to the first team All-American by D2Football.com and Don Hansen's Football Gazette.
 Parker was selected to the second team All-American by Daktronics and a third team Little All-American by the Associated Press following his senior season.